 Environmental Living and Learning for Maine Students (ELLMS)

-Mission: Environmental Living and Learning for Maine Students (ELLMS) collaborates to promote best-in-class residential environmental learning in Maine for all students, create model community-based education partnerships, and contribute to statewide initiatives.
+Mission: Environmental Living and Learning for Maine Students (ELLMS) collaborates to promote best-in-class overnight environmental learning in Maine for all students, create model community-based education partnerships, and contribute to statewide initiatives.

 Vision: We envision partnering with schools and other community partners to connect vibrant school communities with the natural landscapes of Maine–the lands, waterways, and ocean– so that Maine students understand the connection between their health and the health of the natural world, and become civically engaged members of their communities, towns, and regions.
-Together, we can prepare students to be 21st century learners.
-In twenty years there is a network of Residential Environmental Learning Centers that give all students in Maine access to wholistic environmental learning and facilitate community-based education innovation.
+Together, we can prepare students to be 21st-century learners.
+In twenty years there is a network of overnight Environmental Learning Centers that give all students in Maine access to holistic environmental learning and facilitate community-based education innovation.

 What Do We Hope to Accomplish Together?

 - Academic Success: Improved attendance, academic performance, and graduation rates, and preparation for work and citizenship.

 - Healthy Students: Healthy lifestyles, increased recreation, nutritious food choices, improved physical and mental health.